bmaland/7dbsbox/README.md

 ## PostgreSQL

-Connect to localhost on port 5432 using `vagrant` as the username.
+Connect to localhost on port 5432 (which is the default port) using `vagrant` as the username.
 Trust authentication is enabled, so no password is necessary.

-Using the command line: `psql --host localhost --user vagrant`
+Connect using the command line: `psql --host localhost --user vagrant`

+## Redis

+Redis runs on its default port (6379) and allows connections from any host without any authentication.

+Connect using the command line: `redis-cli`